jusinamine/bigsam-desktop/README.md

 # bigsam-desktop
-deit and training app with electron
+deit and training app with electron and react (arabic)